Kurtisho/Memory_Game/README.md

 - create an exceptions folder and incorporate exceptions instead of checking user inputs manually

-NOTE: the MemoryGame class in the ui folder has the same associations as the GUI class except for the association to CardPanel.
+NOTE: the MemoryGame class in the ui folder has the same associations as the GUI class except for the association with CardPanel.